ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.openknx/README.md

 ### 0.4.5 (2022-12-19)

--   bugfix in knx lib: make dpt2 not an enum datatype
+-   bugfix in knx lib: make DPT-2 not an enum datatype

 ### 0.4.2 (2022-12-18)

--   bugfix: swap value for dpt 1 for enums
+-   bugfix: swap value for DPT-1 for enums

 ### 0.4.1 (2022-12-17)